This post may contain affiliate links.

 - Don’t forget to remove your bay leaf, the last thing you want is one of those in your sandwich.

-If you’ve tried these SLOW COOKER ITALIAN BEEF SANDWICHES let me know in the comments how it turned out!
+If you’ve tried this CROCK POT ITALIAN BEEF, let me know in the comments how it turned out!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

 Slow Cooker Italian Beef Sandwiches